-Here are 12 successful companies started by inspiring female entrepreneurs.
+Here are 10 successful businesses that were started by inspiring female entrepreneurs:

 Rashmi Sinha is the female mastermind behind the popular presentation-sharing platform, SlideShare.
 Sinha co-founded the company with CTO Jonathan Boutelle in 2006, a year after launching another project called MindCanvas.
 Before launching SlideShare, Sinha was doing lab work after earning a Ph.D. in cognitive neurospychology, when she realized her passion for web technology and co-founded another company called Uzanto.

 SlideShare was acquired by professional social networking giant LinkedIn in May 2013 for a reported $118.75 million and now has more than 16 million registered users.